Operation InternOperation Intern: Developing North Dakota's Workforce

 Matching funds under this program are limited to a maximum of $3,000 per term, per internship/work experience/apprenticeship opportunity.
-Students may receive up to a maximum of $6,000 from the Operation Intern program.
-Terms will be funded individually on a first-come, first-serve basis.
-Program funding is currently available through June 2017.
+Students may receive up to a maximum of $6,000 from the Operation Intern program, depending on funding.

 Internship, work experience and apprenticeship position(s) must be located in North Dakota.

 The one-to-one matching funds are provided after work has been performed and can be requested monthly, quarterly or at the end of the experience.